norgeous/comfyui-chunker/README.md

 ## Nodes

-### 🍫 Chunker
+### 🍫 Divide

 ### 🍫 Combine

-## Donations

-- ??

-## Known bugs

-- VACE sometimes rejects the size (esp. some smaller sizes)
-- When using Load Image with mask connected, but no mask drawn, then Chunker throws error
-- KSampler with seed connected to values causes Combine to error
+### 🍫 VACE To First Last

 ## prep for release
+- remove extra nodes
+- Tidy unused code
 - revise readme and samples
-- finalise a few workflows
+- finalise a few workflows with animated preview
+  - chunker-t2v
+  - chunker-sam3
+  - chunker-vace
+  - chunker-fl
 - test everything
 - trash this repo make a new one with one commit
 - publish to comfyui-manager via PR